Eleanor Abbott (Paul)

 Stephanie Ringham

-Stephanie is a certified Paralegal and the Regional IJC Manager for the Indigenous Justice Centres located in Merritt, Prince George, Prince Rupert, as well as the Virtual Centre.
+Stephanie is a certified Paralegal and the Legal Supports Supervisor for the Indigenous Justice Centres.

 Stephanie was born and raised in Kitimat, B.C. and is a member of the Haisla Nation.
 She moved to the Okanagan in 2003 and is thankful to live on the ancestral and unceded traditional territory of the Syilx Nation.